wolejnr/100-Days-of-Code-Journal/log2.md

 ### Day 87: December 24, 2018

 **Today's Progress**:
-* Completed the first chapter on Supervised Learning with scikit-learn.
+* Completed the first chapter on Classification from the Supervised Learning with scikit-learn course.

+### Day 88: December 25, 2018

+**Today's Progress**:
+* Completed the second chapter on Regression from the Supervised Learning with scikit-learn course.